 If you have a healthy garden with rich soil, there’s no need to plant bamboo in the middle of it.
 But if you’re working with poor, degraded soil and just getting started, bamboo makes an excellent pioneer plant.
 Bamboo’s tenacious roots can break up hard soil, adding beneficial micro-organisms as the plant grows and spreads.

 Meanwhile, the leaves that fall steadily from the bamboo provide a useful layer of mulch.
 This mulch helps the soil to retain life-giving moisture.
-At the same time, the leaves decay relatively quickly, adding more nutrients to the soil and humus.
+And eventually, the leaves decay relatively quickly, adding more nutrients to the soil and humus.

 Bamboo roots: shallow but vigorous